SigPloiter/M3UAScan/README.md

 Example: ./m3uascan.py -l 192.168.1.1 -p 2905 -r 179.0.0.0/16 -P 2906 -o output.txt

-Or you can use the built-in sctp ports in the script
+Or you can opt-out "-P" and use the built-in sctp ports in the script

 Disclaimair: sctp ports were taken from the SCTPscanner provided by P1Security.
 Along with pysctp.py.
 Credit goes to P1Security on both